 The ‘Installation requirements’ section of the page reports any possible issues on the server where the software is installed.

-In case any of the checks are marked as ‘Failed,’ you need to find out the origin of the problem and resolve it as soon as possible.
+If any of the checks are marked as ‘Failed,’ you need to find out the origin of the problem and resolve it as soon as possible.
 Use a corresponding tooltip for help:

 The “Cache management” page of your store Admin area (System tools -> Cache management) provides tools that allow you to force clearing or (re)generation of cache files and quick tables.

 In situations where X-Cart needs the same data set to be retrieved relatively often, you can have this data set cached (saved in a cache file or a quick table) so that X-Cart can receive it from there rather than by having MySQL select the necessary data by running the same queries on the same data set each time.
 Use the “Calculate quick data” option for the purpose.
-Sparing the necessity for MySQL to run through the data repeatedly, cache files and quick tables considerably reduce the load on your MySQL server.
+Sparing the necessity for MySQL to run through the data repeatedly, cache files, and quick tables considerably reduce the load on your MySQL server.

 Database Backup and Restoration